Adding a Function in OCI Functions as an API Gateway Back End

 A common requirement is to build an API with serverless functions as a back end, and an API gateway providing front-end access to those functions.

-Having used the API Gateway service to create an API gateway, you can create an API deployment that invokes serverless functions defined in OCI Functions.
+API gateway, you can create an API deployment that invokes serverless functions defined

 Before you can use serverless functions in OCI Functions as the back end for an API:

-- Serverless functions referenced in the API deployment specification must have already been created and deployed in OCI Functions.
+Serverless functions referenced in the API deployment specification must have already been created and deployed in OCI Functions.
 The functions must be routable from the VCN specified for the API gateway, either through an internet gateway (in the case of a public API gateway) or through a service gateway (in the case of a private API gateway).
 See Creating and Deploying Functions.
 For a related Developer Tutorial, see Functions: Call a Function using API Gateway.

 Appropriate policies must already exist that give access to serverless functions defined in OCI Functions to: